-Off-season work includes erosion control, water bar repairs, seeding & mulching, trimming sapling growth back on trail edges, mowing trails and general preparations for the next ski season.
+Off-season work includes erosion control, water bar repairs, seeding and mulching, trimming sapling growth along ski trail edges and mowing the ski trails.

-Snowmaking Maintenance - Snowmaking maintenance during the ski season and during the off-season is under the supervision of the Snowmaking Supervisor and the Mountain Manager.
+Snowmaking Maintenance - Snowmaking maintenance during the ski season and the offseason is under the supervision of the Snowmaking Supervisor and the Mountain Manager.